Associate Dean and Professor, School of Sustainability

 - Team Leader, Sustainable Purchasing Research Initiative

 Nicole Darnall is associate dean and professor of management and public policy in ASU's School of Sustainability.
-She is also team leader of the Sustainable Purchasing Research Initiative.
-Her research investigates non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to be more sustainable.
+She is also team leader of the Sustainable Purchasing Research Initiative, and a senior sustainability scholar at the Julie Ann Wrigley Global Institute of Sustainability.
+Her research investigates non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to be more environmentally sustainable.

 Professor Darnall is an Economic and Social Research Council and Social Science Research Council Collaborative Visiting Fellow, an Erasmus Mundus International Scholar, a Social Science Research Council Abe Fellow, and Spanish Ministry of Education International Fellow.
-She has been awarded the Academy of Management's Organizations and Natural Environment Best Paper Award and its Emerging Scholar Award for research excellence, in addition to the Decision Science Institute's Distinguished Paper Award.
+She has been awarded the Academy of Management's Organizations and Natural Environment Emerging Scholar Award for research excellence and its Best Paper Award.
+Professor Darnall's scholarship has also received the Decision Science Institute's Distinguished Paper Award.

 Professor Darnall has served as a senior editor of Production and Operations Management and associate editor of Business & Society and Organization and Environment.
 She is on the Editorial Review Board of Cambridge University Press, Public Administration Review, Business & Society, Organization and Environment, and Business Strategy and the Environment.